httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 rs:

 : The "rs" parameter contains a positive decimal integer that describes the record size in octets.
-This value MUST be greater than 1.
+This value MUST be greater than 1 and no more than 2^36-31 (see {{limits}}).
 The "rs" parameter is optional.
 If the "rs" parameter is absent, the record size defaults to 4096 octets.

 ## Content Encryption Key Derivation {#derivation}